cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 a snapshot of a filesystem at a particular moment in time.

-There are also other mechanisms which make use of some of the LVM infrastructure in order to do things like snapshots outside of that context, and we can leverage that for our purposes here.
+There are also other mechanisms which make use of some of the LVM infrastructure in order to do things like snapshots in an external context.
+One of those mechanisms that we can leverage here is `fsfreeze`.

 From `man 8 fsfreeze`: